luisaugustomelo/node-api-jwt/README.md

 4. Add your own MongoDB database to `.env`
 5. Start the server: `sudo npm run dev`
 6. Create sample user by visiting: `http://localhost:8080/setup`
-7. The test can runned with `npm test`
+7. The test can runned with `sudo npm test`

 Once everything is set up, we can begin to use our app by creating and verifying tokens.